dwavesystems/demos/antenna-selection/README.rst

 ===========================
 This code was taken from the webinar, *Quantum Programming with the Ocean Tools Suite [2]_.

-This is a graph representing antenna coverage.
+The graph below represents antenna coverage.
 Each of the seven nodes below represents an antenna with some amount of coverage.
 Note that the coverage provided by each antenna is identical.
 The edges between each node represent antennas with overlapping coverage.